miladxandi/Simplist/README.md

 It includes some methods to load some other view files as header, menu and footer.
 There s no complex concept.

+We put some Mark down files with ".md" extensions as our detailed guide files.
+We strongly suggest your to download and install a mark down viewer for your brower to view this files with better experience.
 ### Tasks